Leandro Love: Return to São Paulo state

 In January 2009 he was loaned to Campeonato Paulista club Oeste.
 He scored one goal in eight appearances (only two in the starting linne-up).
-In May 2009 he left for ABC for 2009 Campeonato Brasileiro Série B but wasreleased before round one.
+In May 2009 he left for ABC for 2009 Campeonato Brasileiro Série B but was released before round one.
 He then left for Série C side Criciúma.

 In December 2009 he was signed by Marília for 2010 Campeonato Paulista Série A2.
-He started all 19 matches and scored 12 goals, including 2 hat tricks.
+He started all 19 matches and scored 12 goals, including two hat-tricks.

-In June 2010, he signed a 1-year contract with Linense for Copa Paulista and 2011 Campeonato Paulista.
+In June 2010, he signed a one-year contract with Linense for Copa Paulista and 2011 Campeonato Paulista.
 On 28 April 2011, he moved to Brazilian Série B club Portuguesa.

 In December 2015, the Tricordiano-MG hired Leandro Love for the 2016 season.
 Since then he has played for São Bento (SP), Treze FC, Rio Claro FC and CS Seriog-SE.
-At the 2019/2020 season, he played for CRD Libolo.
+At the 2019–20 season, he played for CRD Libolo.